What is the TablePi?

 Does the TablePi support the use of multiple cameras?

 Yes.
-TablePi currently supports either 1 camera or 3 cameras at a time.
-Future updates include plans to release camera modules allowing a user to capture using an array of devices.
+The TablePi currently supports either 1 camera or 3 cameras at a time.
+Future updates aim to expand the ranges of camera models that we support.
+We can produce experimental builds of the software to improve support for a particular brand of camera.

 What is included with the TablePi?

-The TablePi kit includes a touch screen, a plug-in and play turn table, a 5v power supply, a 12v power supply, a BlueTooth micro keyboard with trackpad, a USB mass storage device and a carry case.
+The TablePi kit includes a computational module with touch screen, a plug-in and play turntable with a detachable magnetised scanning surface, a 5v power supply, a 12v power supply, a USB mass storage device and a carry case.

 Does the TablePi create 3D models?